open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td>The evaluation criteria set out in the notice of intended procurement or tender documentation may include, among others, price and other cost factors, quality, technical merit, environmental characteristics and terms of delivery</td>
         <td markdown=1>

-* Enter the *evaluation criteria set out in the notice of intended procurement or tender documentation* in `tender/awardCriteria/description`, or, if possible, split this into `AwardCriterion` objects in the `tender/awardCriteria/criteria` array.
+* Enter the *evaluation criteria set out in the notice of intended procurement or tender documentation* in `tender/awardCriteriaDetails`

-This requires the [Award Criteria](https://github.com/open-contracting-extensions/ocds_awardCriteria_extension) extension.

 </td>
       </tr>
       <tr>